vishvAsa/sanskrit/lekhanam/itihAsaH.md

 How do you write alveolar ṯ and alveolar ṉ  in maLayaLam script?
 The last and first of this - https://i.imgur.com/bcYUI4j.png .
 "Alveolar ṉ existed as a character distinct from dental n till about the second half of the 1800s, but was discarded under the logic that a Malayali can easily tell when to pronounce n as dental or as alveolar.
 Not a wise move, like the discarding of the samvrta ukaara in the 1970 - 1980 period."
 Unvoiced alveolar ṯ occurs only in the geminate (double) form and is represented as double hard ṟṟ (റ്റ).

+### Saṃvṛta u in maLayALam
+The saṃvṛta ukāram is a short vowel, that can be described in English as a schwa at the end of words.
+Dravidian languages do not like to end words in consonants, i.e., as halanta, unless the final consonants are any of the nasal consonants or r, l, or ḷ.
+The vowel ‘u’ is a very common word final vowel.
+When foreign words are adopted into the language, a final u is added to the words if there is a word final consonant.
+So, Sanskrit vāk becomes vākku.
+In Malayalam and Tamil, this ancient word final hrasva ukāra evolved into the saṃvṛta ukāram.
+Vākku became vākkŭ.
+Bonafide Dravidian words also underwent this evolution.
+Examples nāḍŭ (country), kāḍŭ forest).

+Before the 1980’s this saṃvṛta ukāram was shown in writing by placing the halant symbol (“chandrakkala” in Malayalam) over the consonant+u character.
+It looks like this:

+- വാക്ക്  वाक्क्  Vākk - halanta​
+- വാക്കു  वाक्कु Vākku – hrasva ukāra​
+- വാക്കു് वाक्कॅ Vākkŭ - saṃvṛta ukāra​

+As a result of the script reform of the 1970=80, the saṃvṛta ukāram was dropped.
+It was decided to write വാക്കു് (Vākkŭ) as വാക്ക്  (Vākk) under the assumption that Malayali would anyway read it as വാക്കു് (Vākkŭ).​

 ### Failed attempt to retard Grantha
 - "See [Tamil Tribune archive](https://web.archive.org/web/20200306030655/http://www.tamiltribune.com/18/1201.html) and its 5 references at the bottom.
 I think first their concern was with the proposal to add Grantha letters to the Tamil block.
 Fine, so it was created as a separate block, as "not Tamil".
 Then there was also a serious protest when it was proposed to add letters like short-e to the Grantha block!
 The fear seems to have been that if Grantha becomes a strict superset of Tamil, then people may actually use it instead.
 So even though Grantha is not "their script", they still want to keep it crippled so that one cannot write Tamil using the script."